Mayitzin/ahrs/README.md

 All estimators are refactored to be consistent with the corresponding articles describing them.
 They have in-code references to the equations, so that you can follow the original articles along with the code.

+These estimators are based on two main solutions:

+- [Wahba's Problem](https://en.wikipedia.org/wiki/Wahba%27s_problem) (WP), which finds a rotation matrix between two coordinate systems.
+This means we compare measurement vectors against reference vectors.
+Their difference is the rotation.
+The solution to Wahba's problem mainly compares accelerometers and magnetometers against the gravitational and geomagnetic vectors, correspondingly.
+- [Dead Reckoning](https://en.wikipedia.org/wiki/Dead_reckoning) (DR) integrating the measured local angular velocity to increasingly estimate the angular position of the sensor.

 Implemented attitude estimators are:

 | Algorithm     | Gyroscope | Accelerometer | Magnetometer |